Birds of North Carolina:

 Coastal Plain Permanent resident coastally, and a transient inland.
 Along the coast, fairly common to locally common all year, though there is some migration; one of the more numerous of the wintering waders, but not easily seen except in flight at dusk or at known roosting sites.
 Generally rare to uncommon in the Tidewater zone, most frequently seen along the shores of Pamlico Sound (mainland).
 Farther inland, a very rare or poorly known migrant, most often from early Apr to mid-May.
 Unusual was as many as seven birds that overwintered in 2006-07 [7 Dec to 17 Feb] at far-inland Goldsboro.
 Peak counts:

-Piedmont Transient and post-breeding visitor; accidental breeder (in 2022-23).
+Piedmont Transient and post-breeding visitor; accidental breeder (in 2022-24).
 Rare and secretive, mostly in Apr and May, and again from late Jul to mid-Sep; casual to very rare in winter, with just a few records.
 A report of four, with at least two juveniles, at Jordan Lake (Chatham), 8 Jul 2018 raises the possibility of local breeding.
 In 2022, several adults and recently-fledged juveniles were seen with adults at Lake Twitty (Union), with a count of four adults and two juveniles noted on 13 Jun [Chat 86:102 link].
 Though no nest was found, the evidence does seem to indicate this as being the first breeding record for the province.
 Similar results from that lake were noted in 2023, with at least five adults and three immatures on various dates from Jun-Aug.
+In 2024, two adults and one of undetermined age were seen on 9 Jul, likely breeding birds.
 Peak counts: 8, Bunn Lake near Zebulon (Wake), 23 Sep 1991; 8, Lake Twitty (see above), 23 Aug 2023; 6, see above; 5, Jordan Lake, 17 Sep 2005.

 Mountains Transient and post-breeding visitor.
 Rare, with close to 30 records, at low elevations in the southern counties; very rare in the central and northern mountains.
 Generally from early Apr to mid-May, and mid-Jul to mid-Aug.
 The only known record between mid-Sep and early Apr is an adult photographed at Beaver Lake (Buncombe), 18-19 Dec 2019.
 Peak count: 2, on four dates.